FastTrackTr:Towards Fast Multi-Object Tracking with Transformers: Experiments

 \subsection{Setting}

-\textbf{Datasets:} Our proposed method mainly evaluated on DanceTrack \cite{sunDanceTrackMultiObjectTracking2022} and SportsMOT \cite{cui2023sportsmot}, two recently introduced datasets with large-scale training data, which helps prevent overfitting.
-Both datasets also provide official validation sets, allowing for exploratory experiments.
-Additionally, we present results on the MOT17 \cite{milanMOT16BenchmarkMultiObject2016} benchmark.
+\textbf{Datasets:} To evaluate the tracking performance of FastTrackTr in real-world scenarios, we selected five datasets for testing: Dancetrack \cite{sunDanceTrackMultiObjectTracking2022}, SportMOT \cite{cui2023sportsmot}, MOT17 \cite{milanMOT16BenchmarkMultiObject2016}, BDD100k \cite{yu2020bdd100k}, and VisDrone2019 \cite{zhu2021detection}.
+These datasets comprehensively encompass most real-world scenarios—for instance, MOT17 for surveillance, BDD100k for driving, VisDrone2019 for drone-based applications, and DanceTrack/SportMOT for sports-related contexts.
+Finally, we also tested our model on our own physical platform.

 \textbf{Metrics}: We assessed our method using widely recognized MOT evaluation metrics.
 The primary metrics employed for evaluation included HOTA, AssA, DetA ,IDF1 and MOTA \cite{ristani2016performance,luiten2021hota}.
 These metrics collectively provided a comprehensive and robust evaluation of our method's tracking performance.

-\textbf{Implementation Details}: For inference speed, our FastTrackTr is built on RT-DETR \cite{zhao2024detrs}, with ResNet50 \cite{he2016deep} as the backbone unless specified otherwise.
-The model is implemented in PyTorch \cite{paszke2019pytorch}, and the training is conducted on 8 NVIDIA RTX 4090 GPUs.
-The sequence length for training is set to 8 unless otherwise noted.
+We also present additional evaluation metrics, including false positives (FP), false negatives (FN), identity switches (IDS), detection accuracy (DetA), association accuracy (AssA), and frame rate (FPS).
+And, for BDD100K, to better evaluate the performance of multiclass and multiobject tracking, we use tracking accuracy of all things (TETA) \cite{yu2020bdd100k}, localization accuracy (LocA), association accuracy (AssocA) and classification accuracy (ClsA) metrics.